Don't wait!

 Do you have cooking skills that put even Michelin-starred chefs to shame?
 On any given day, would someone find you in your kitchen, cooking a quick meal or trying out a new recipe?

-Since the kitchen has transformed from a space purely for food preparation to an area for entertaining and coming together, it’s worth it to consider whether people will hang out in your kitchen or eat their meals there.
-The more action your kitchen flooring sees, the more likely you are to want to choose a durable, easy-clean material for your kitchen renovation.
+Since the kitchen has transformed from a space purely for food preparation to an area for entertaining and coming together, it’s worth considering whether people will hang out in your kitchen or eat their meals there.
+The more action your kitchen flooring sees, the more likely you want to choose a durable, easy-clean material for your kitchen renovation.

 2. Your Home and Kitchen’s Design